SixArm/sixarm_sql_schema_examples/README.md

 Use denormalization if it's likely to speed up typical usage.

-  * For example, some tables duplicate the "postal_code" field because many of our apps use it to speed up local search.
+  * For example, some tables duplicate the "postal_code" field, because many of our apps use it to speed up local search.

-Dates and times use ISO standard formatting and time zones.
+Use dates formats and time formats that are consistent with ISO standard formats.

   * For example, the format is Year-Month-Day and Hour:Minute:Second and Zulu time zone, such as "YYYY-MM-DDTHH:MM:SSZ".